 What is honeyberry?

 Honeyberry is just one of the many names for the berry food from a non-climbing species of honeysuckle Lonicera caerula.
-Besides the native Japanese name for it (haskap) and blue honeysuckle, it is also called swamp fly honeysuckle, fly honeysuckle, sweet berry honeysuckle, or blue-berried honeysuckle.
+Besides the native Japanese name (haskap) and blue honeysuckle, it is also called swamp fly honeysuckle, fly honeysuckle, sweet berry honeysuckle, or blue-berried honeysuckle.

 Honeyberry comes from a small shrub that flowers even through frost and sub-zero temperatures, producing elongated blue oval-shaped little fruits.
 The bush grows all over northern regions of the Northern Hemisphere: Europe, Asia, and North America in Canada.
-It became an important traditional food and healing herb, especially in Poland, Russia, and Japan— besides the English word “honeysuckle,” another popular name for it, “haskap” is a Japanese term from their native people, the Ainu.
+It became an important traditional food and healing herb, especially in Poland, Russia, and Japan— besides the English word “honeysuckle,” another popular name for it, “haskap,” is a Japanese term from their native people, the Ainu.

 Healing and health benefits of honeyberry